Skip to main content

 2:30 PM - 3:30 PM (60 mins)

-As industries become more reliant on interconnected OT systems, attackers are leveraging AI to automate and scale attacks.
+As government becomes more reliant on interconnected OT systems, attackers are leveraging new tools and techniques to automate and scale attacks.

-This session examines key OT challenges and how organisations can protect critical infrastructure while maintaining operational continuity.
+This session examines key OT challenges and how organisations can protect critical infrastructure while maintaining operational continuity against ever evolving regulatory frameworks.

 2:30PM